tallus/dot-files/README.md

 # (update these with vim-update.sh)
 # optionally add a shortcut to vimrc-local to autoformat selected text
 # noremap <F11> :Autoformat<CR>
+# copy style.yapf to .style.yapf in a project directory
+# to use with vim auto-format
 # Install ExuberantCtags to make use of all the plugins

 ## install powerline font